-- Failure to attend school for 14 consecutive days. - Failure to return from an approved leave of absence on the scheduled return date. - Failure to maintain satisfactory progress for two consecutive modules. - Failure to fulfill financial agreements. - Failing any module in the program twice during one enrollment period.
+- Failure to attend school for 14 consecutive calendar days. - Failure to return from an approved leave of absence on the scheduled return date. - Failure to maintain satisfactory academic progress

+- Failure to fulfill financial agreements. - Failing any module in the program more than twice during one enrollment period.